PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:51:59
+Last updated: 2024-04-02 18:52:32
-Random Quote: To keep your secret is wisdom; but to expect others to keep it is folly. - Samuel Johnson
+Random Quote: Every person, all the events of your life are there because you have drawn them there.
+What you choose to do with them is up to you. - Richard Bach